 A complete list of the most romantic inns, hotels, and cabins in Connecticut

 With a solid handle on romantic amenities offered at your various choices throughout Connecticut, learn more below about your top pick:

-This writer can’t fully explain it, but there is a societal perception that romantic getaways are made at bed and breakfasts.
+This writer can’t fully explain it, but there is a societal perception that the best romantic getaways are made at bed and breakfasts.

 How many times has one of your co-workers mentioned going on a romantic trip to a cute, little, bed and breakfast somewhere in New England?

 Perhaps it’s the pleasure of enjoying attentive hosts and innkeepers focusing on the cooking and cleaning while you luxuriate in a historic home and focus your attention on each other.